 At this stage, we place the matrices simultaneously, one per cavity, facing each other on the convex side.
-This strategy gives the advantage of self stabilisation of the matrix even in more extreme cases.
+This strategy gives the advantage of self stabilization of the matrix even in more extreme cases.
 One matrix supports the other and vice versa.
-There are very few cases that do not allow the synchronised placement of the matrices.
+There are very few cases that do not allow the synchronized placement of the matrices.

 We will describe how to obtain a very strong contact point with this strategy, using all time concepts.

 Working with a trustworthy protocol of a single shade and focusing on the shape and modeling rather than on the color will help us very much on achieving daily success in such a challenging restorations.
 The systematic use of body shades as a single mass for class III and class V restorations transformed these cavities from being challenging to being again and easy and repeatable daily protocol.

 1. Devoto W, Saracinelli M, Manauta J. Composite in everyday practice: how to choose the right material and simplify application techniques in the anterior teeth.
 Eur J Esthet Dent.
 2010 Spring;5(1):102-24.

 2. Manauta J, Salat A. Layers, an Atlas of Composite Resin Stratification, Quintessence 2012.